Differences between NiceLabel 2017 and NiceLabel 6

 - “Stacked text” option of Text object.
 Stacked text option is not supported with Text object properties.

 - ECC 200 level for Data Matrix barcode.
-When you load the label with Data Matrix barcode created in NiceLabel 6, the ECC 000-140 level is automatically set to 200.
+When you open the label with Data Matrix barcode created in NiceLabel 6, the ECC 000-140 level is automatically set to 200.
 ECC 200 is the latest version of Data Matrix barcode – it uses Reed-Solomon codes for error correction and symbol erasure recovery.

 - Font point size differences in Text objects.
 NiceLabel 2017 includes an optimized calculation of fonts point sizes.
-In certain cases, this might cause a Text object to display a font slightly differently when compared to NiceLabel 6.
+In some cases, this might cause a Text object to display a font slightly differently when compared to NiceLabel 6.
 For example, font height might differ for 1 pixel.

 - Relative object positioning across label sides.
 Object position cannot be linked to the position of some object from the other label side.